Loretta Jones

-Character creation and casting
+Creation and casting

 The character of Loretta was created as a temporary love interest for Dominic Reilly (John Pickard) and was intended to feature only in Hollyoaks Later, the spin-off from the Hollyoaks series.
 In 2009 it was announced that the Hollyoaks' producer Lucy Allan had decided to introduce both Loretta and Cheryl Brady (Bronagh Waugh) into the main show.
 Allan said, "Cheryl and Loretta will bring an energy and a sense of fun to the show.
 Both Melissa and Bronagh impressed me with their performances in Hollyoaks Later and I'm sure viewers will warm to them quickly."
 Loretta was initially paired with Dom and, after ending their relationship, was given links to other characters in the series.
 Walton had a pole set up in her living room to practice pole dancing.
 Speaking of her research Walton stated: "I loved it.
 It's really good exercise.
 It's really good for toning.
 They didn't ask me to, but I did...
 I went and I had pole dancing classes.
 I had a pole put up in my living room."

 Though Walton had initially signed on for a three-month stint Allan decided to renew her contract in 2009 and keep Loretta in the series until 2010.
 In early 2010 it was announced that Allan had stepped down from the position of executive producer and that Paul Marquess had taken over the role.
 It was soon revealed that Marquess planned to give Hollyoaks a "shake up", changing the productions team and beginning a cast cull by axing three established characters.
 Stephanie Waring (who plays Cindy Hutchinson) then revealed that all remaining cast members feared their own character would be axed.
 One month later Marquess announced his plans to axe a further 11 characters, including Loretta at the end of Walton's contract.
 It was also revealed that Loretta would depart at the same time as her love interest Jake Dean (Kevin Sacre).

 On 8 June 2010 Walton filmed her final scenes for the series, along with two fellow cast members Scare and Gerard McCarthy (who plays Kris Fisher).
 She spoke of her upset over leaving her fellow cast members, but later said she was looking forward to pursuing other projects.
 Walton also confirmed that she was happy the door was left open for a potential return, stating that she would consider reprising her role as Loretta in the future.
 Walton also said she understood why Marquess axed her character, he did not feel Loretta had anywhere left to go after the cancellation of her main storyline.
 However, she also felt like she deserved another chance to prove herself.